The Foundation of Flavor

 A staple in the U.S., onions are an aromatics superstar.
 High concentrations of allyl sulfides in onions do double duty fighting heart disease and cancer.
 Onions are a source of inulin (for a healthy gut), and a good source of vitamin C, fiber and manganese.
 Enjoy sweet onions raw in salads and the pungent ones in stews, sauces or roasted.

 Traditionally used in Europe to sweeten desserts before sugar became widely available, parsnips are available year-round but are sweetest after a frost.
 Roast and caramelize parsnips to bring out their natural sweetness.
 Smaller roots are most flavorful and tender.
-Parsnips are a good source of vitamin C, folate and fiber.
+Parsnips are an excellent source of vitamin C, folate and fiber.

 Native to Central and South America, bell peppers come in a range of colors.
 Green peppers ripen to red and become sweeter.
 At 30 calories, one red pepper delivers a day's worth of vitamins A and C — a great choice to keep healthy skin and support immune function.
 Roast, stir-fry or enjoy peppers raw.

 Traditionally used to flavor French sauces, shallots flaunt a flavor that's between onion and garlic.
 Shallots may be cooked whole, oven roasted or finely chopped to season salad dressings.
 Shallots are a good source of vitamin C, vitamin B6 and manganese.

 Also called spring or green onions, these alliums have a sweet, delicate onion flavor.
 Enjoy thin scallions raw in grain or potato salads and salsas.
 Use thicker, more pungent scallions in pasta dishes, omelets and stir-fries.
 Low-calorie scallions provide fiber, potassium and vitamin A.